 You know for sure that an elk is in the town when a long line of cars blocks the road for no apparent reasons.
 At one point, we had troubles getting into a tiny parking lot of our roadside hotel.
 When it was finally our turn to get into the driveway, the reason for that mysterious traffic jam was sitting right in front of our hotel window.

-The antlered beast was the sight to behold until the rest of the day.
+The antlered beast was the sight to behold all day long.
 The next morning, I opened the window, secretly hoping to see our wild “guest” before we drove back to Rocky Mountain National Park.
 The elk was gone, or at least I thought so.

 As it turned out later, the animal relocated to the farther fence where it was joint by another antlered member of the local wildlife.